python-trio/trio/docs/source/reference-core.rst

        else:
            pass

-Here the function acts as a yield point if you call it with ``should_sleep`` set to a true value, but not otherwise.
-This is why we emphasize that trio's own async functions are *unconditional* yield
+Here the function acts as a check point if you call it with ``should_sleep`` set to a true value, but not otherwise.
+This is why we emphasize that trio's own async functions are *unconditional* check
 points: they don't work like this; they *always* check for cancellation and check for scheduling, regardless of what arguments they're passed.
 If you find an async function in trio that doesn't